idiidk/postshell/README.md

 # PostShell
 > For when you don`t have the time.

-PostShell is a no bullshit, simple and light php backdoor which can execute commands without sockets and is password protected.
+PostShell is a no bullshit, simple and light php backdoor which can execute commands without the use of sockets.
+It is also password protected.

 ## Installation